Disability rights movement: Debates and approaches

 A key debate in the disability rights movement is between affirmative action for disabled people versus fighting for equitable treatment.
 According to a 1992 polling organization, many fear that integrating disabled people into the workplace may affect their company image, or it may result in decreased productivity.
 This coincides with the 1992 parliamentary review of the Employment Equity Act, which stated that employers should look to implement equity without having an official quota system.
 This remains an ongoing debate.

-An additional debate is between institutionalizing disabled people versus supporting them in their homes.
-In 1963 during John F. Kennedy's presidency, he transformed the national view of mental health by boosting funding for community-based programs and drafting legislation for mental health care.
+An additional debate is between institutionalizing disabled people and supporting them in their homes.
+In 1963, during John F. Kennedy's presidency, he transformed the national view of mental health by boosting funding for community-based programs and drafting legislation for mental health care.
 He also created the President's Panel on Mental Retardation, which created recommendations for new programs that governments can implement on a state level, therefore moving away from "custodial institutions".
 This shift away from institutionalization has generated a long-lasting stigma against mental health institutions, which is why in politics there is often not enough funding for this concept.

 According to the US Supreme Court case Humphrey v.
 Cady, civil commitment laws and eligibility for intervention exist only in the instance when the person is ruled an immediate danger to themself or others.
 The difficulty of proving "immediate danger" has led to the unexpected outcome that it is harder to commit mentally ill patients to hospital and easier to send them to prison.
-According to the National Alliance on Mental Illness, about 15% male inmates and 30% female inmates have some kind of serious mental illness which remains untreated.
+According to the National Alliance on Mental Illness, about 15% male inmates and 30% female inmates have some kind of serious mental illness that remains untreated.